MaxManthey/100DaysOfCode/i-pokemon-webscraper/README.md

 # Pokemon Webscraper

 Node app to get Info on any pokemon using webscraping.
+The app will display infos about the pokemon such as type, strengths against other types and weaknesses against other types.
-Cheerio and Puppeteer will be used to scrape the data from [Pokemon DB](https://pokemondb.net/)
+Cheerio and Puppeteer is being used to scrape the data from [Pokemon DB](https://pokemondb.net/)